-The Villages® Regional Hospital's 50-bed ER is open 24 hours a day, seven days a week.
+UF Health The Villages® Hospital's 50-bed ER is open 24 hours a day, seven days a week.
 Our highly trained team of emergency medicine professionals stand ready to support, quickly diagnose and begin treatment for the most challenging conditions.
 Prompt access to state-of-the-art equipment and imaging studies allow for accurate and rapid diagnostic capabilities.
-Specialty referral resources (including an academic affiliation with University of Florida Health Shands) are seamlessly integrated throughout emergency treatment, from inpatient admission to post-discharge once patients arrive back home.
+Specialty referral resources are seamlessly integrated throughout emergency treatment, from inpatient admission to post-discharge once patients arrive back home.

 Advanced Primary Stroke Center

 Stroke is the number four cause of death and a leading cause of adult disability in the United States, according to the American Heart Association/American Stroke Association.
 On average, someone suffers a stroke every 40 seconds; someone dies of a stroke every four minutes; and 795,000 people suffer a new or recurrent stroke each year.